terrygreen0606/Calendar/README.md

 # Calendar
-Not finished yet (to be integrated into another source)
+It has to be integrated to another source.
+It's only a view side HTML, CSS and Javascript with Bootstrap.

 # Brief information
 List the data from backend under each date of the calendar